-"When you think about organic products - you think about..." taste, smell, look 56 price 42 food safety (incl quality control) 41 sentiment 15 elite image 17 ethics (fair trade, anti-consumptionism, animals welfare) 7
+"When you think about organic products - you

+think about..."%taste, smell, look

+price56price42food safety (incl quality control)41sentiment15elite image17ethics (fair trade, anti-consumptionism, animals welfare)7

 Source: Organic market in Torun and Krakow, research report, Torun 2005

 3.28 This research results show a very high level of a positive evaluation of organic and local production and its functions.
 There are two causes of this positive evaluation and they are both connected with the newly developing or (paradoxically enough) still alive strong positive evaluation of the rural local community: that of an oasis of health and ethical approach to life production of food included.